ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0007-error-value-propagation-within-core/index.md

-# ADR0010: Error value propagation within core
+# ADR0007: Error value propagation within core

 Status: Accepted and active.

 ## Context

-With application layer acting as entry point for hosts such as ASP.NET, it's where application and domain errors are documented.
+With the application layer acting as entry point for hosts such as ASP.NET, it's where application and domain errors are documented.
 But being a coordination layer, executing use cases, the application layer is only directly responsible for a subset of errors. e.g., failed validation of the request or failed loading